Skip to main content

 fluffbuzz agents bind --agent work --bind telegram:ops --bind discord:guild-a

 If you omit accountId (--bind <channel>), FluffBuzz resolves it from channel defaults and plugin setup hooks when available.
+If you omit --agent for bind or unbind, FluffBuzz targets the current default agent.

 Binding scope behavior